+Summary: 10 companies have responded.
+7 companies prefer Option A. Though Option B would also work and is supported by 4 companies, it is suggested to go with the majority and take Option A. Further, there was one comment to remove the first change; i.e word “all” and reflect changes via only 2nd sentence.
+However, the key point here is to say that offset is applicable for all SIs.
+Hence, it is good to have the word all.

+Proposal 1: RAN2 to agree Option A as shown below

 offsetToSI-Used

-This field, if present indicates that the SI messages in posSchedulingInfoList are scheduled with an offset of 8 radio frames compared to SI messages in schedulingInfoList. offsetToSI-Used may be present only if the shortest configured SI message periodicity for SI messages in schedulingInfoList is 80ms.
+This field, if present indicates that all the SI messages in posSchedulingInfoList are scheduled with an offset of 8 radio frames compared to SI messages in schedulingInfoList. offsetToSI-Used may be present only if the shortest configured SI message periodicity for SI messages in schedulingInfoList is 80ms.
+If SI offset is used, this field is present in each of the SI messages in the posSchedulingInfoList.

 2.2 R2-2103919 Same posSIB-Type in multiple SI messages